web design philosophy

 There is really very little going on here.
 There is only one image on the page-the logo at the bottom.
 While the interon design at the top looks like it could be a logo, it is in fact text.
 The font selected matches the actual interon design logo and has been styled with extra spacing between the letters, just like the logo.

-The call mail and schema in the page footer and elsewhere might look like graphics, but they too are fonts, albeit one that yields icons instead of letters.
+The and in the page footer and elsewhere might look like graphics, but they too are fonts, albeit one that yields icons instead of letters.
 These icon fonts are used to lend visual interest and visual cues, but they download much faster than graphics.

 The design of the page yields no surprises, and that is a good thing.
 Visitors hate surprises.
 They don't want to have to learn something new.
 They want their experience on one site to be just like their experiences on other sites.
-That is why the logo is in the top left.
+That is why the company name is at the top left.
 That is why the navigation is laid out horizontally across the top, and that is why the main content of the page is on the left.

 Speed is a Rankings Factor